grafana/k6-docs/src/data/markdown/translated-guides/en/04 Results visualization/09 Netdata.md

 ## Setup Netdata for K6

-??

-You don't need to do anything really.
-Netdata runs a fully functional [StatsD]() server by default and we have included a default configuration file for k6 metrics.
+Netdata runs a fully functional [StatsD](https://learn.netdata.cloud/docs/agent/collectors/statsd.plugin) server by default and we have included a default configuration file for k6 metrics.

 ## Run the k6 test